 - a.
-Connected USB drive - NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 46. - b.
+Connected USB drive - NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 47. - b.
 Hard drive - c.
 BIOS - 3.
-When the diagnostic tool opens, use the keyboard arrow keys to select the type of diagnostic test you want to run, and then follow the on-screen instructions. - NOTE: If you need to stop a diagnostic test, press or tap esc. - NOTE: To start the Setup Utility, your computer must be in notebook mode and you must use the keyboard attached to your notebook.
-The on-screen keyboard which displays in tablet mode cannot access the Setup Utility.
+When the diagnostic tool opens, use the keyboard arrow keys to select the type of diagnostic test you want to run, and then follow the on-screen instructions. - NOTE: If you need to stop a diagnostic test, press or tap esc.